 Chemical Plant and System Operators control or operate entire chemical processes or system of machines.

-Chemical Plant Operators with little to no experience tend to make between $36090 and $46760 while the more experienced ones make over $72130 per year.
+Chemical Plant Operators with little to no experience tend to make between $34830 and $46450 while the more experienced ones can earn over $76630 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Chemical Plant Operator is to move to a higher paying state like ND.
-Right now, the highest paying states for Chemical Plant Operators are ND, WY, LA, TX and NE.
+One of the easiest ways to increase your salary as a Chemical Plant and System Operator is to move to a higher paying state like WY.
+Right now, the highest paying states for Chemical Plant Operators are WY, TX, AL, LA and IL.

-3 other factors that can increase your salary as A Chemical Plant Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Chemical Plant and System Operator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Chemical Plant Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by Bachelors degree.
+We asked other Chemical Plant Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by a Bachelor’s Degree.

 Pros and Cons